-- Mixed use activities are predominant within the CBD with a combination of office, commercial, retail and government sector activity, residential uses are mainly towards the east and west of the CBD. - Ashburton is characterised by a low-density neighbourhood, with scattered community facilities. - There is significant amount of commercial activity in the CBD and industrial activity to the west of the N3 and R56. - There are high levels of employment, mostly within the government and industrial sectors. - The area plays a significant role in terms of transport infrastructure available in the city, this includes the N3, a primary movement corridor and the Edendale Northdale development corridor. - There is a concentration of education facilities.

-- The Eastern Areas experience significant development pressure, which places constraint on the natural environment. - Decline in private sector investment, ageing infrastructure, reduced service delivery and urban decay. - Businesses are relocating to other nodes and suburbs. - Inadequate housing as a result of migration. - Traffic congestion in the CBD and Ashburton area. - High cost of rental space in the CBD. - Lack of low-cost and social housing in the CBD. - Insufficient urban management and maintenance.
+Figure 87: Functional Areas map 8.1.1 Functional Area 1: CBD / Ashburton / Eastern Areas of office, commercial, retail and government sector activity, residential uses are mainly towards the east and west of the CBD.
+Ashburton is characterised by a low-density neighbourhood, with scattered community facilities.
+There is significant amount of commercial activity in the CBD and industrial activity to the west of the N3 and R56. places constraint on the natural environment.
+Decline in private sector investment, agein service delivery and urban decay.
+Businesses are relocating to other nodes and industrial activity to the west of the N3 and R56.
+Current challenges: available in the city, this includes the N3, a primary movement corridor The Eastern Areas experience significant development pressure, which places constraint on the natural environment.
+Decline in private sector investment, ageing infrastructure, reduced service delivery and urban decay.
+Businesses are relocating to other nodes and suburbs.
+Businesses are relocating to other nodes and suburbs.
+Inadequate housing as a result of migration.
+Traffic congestion in the CBD and Ashburton area.
+High cost of rental space in the CBD.
+Lack of low-cost and social housing in the CBD.
+Insufficient urban management and maintenance.